 This flow chart provides a high-level overview of the model comparison process when using Labelbox Model Foundry.

-With Model Foundry, you can evaluate a range of models for computer vision tasks to select the best model to perform pre-labeling or data enrichment on your data.
+With the Foundry add-on for Labelbox Model, you can evaluate a range of models for computer vision tasks to select the best model to perform pre-labeling or data enrichment on your data.

 Once you’ve located a specific model of interest, you can click on the model to view and set the model and ontology settings or prompt.
 In this case, we will enter the following prompt “Is there an entire swimming pool clearly visible in this image?
 Reply with yes or no only, without period.”
 This prompt is designed to facilitate responses from the model in a simple 'Yes' or 'No' format."